Y-Ride/inertial-sense-sdk/ROS/ros2/README.md

 ```

 You will need to run this command on every new shell you open to have access to the ROS commands, unless you add this line to your `~/.bashrc`.

+> A script is provided under `scripts/build_ros2.sh` to help with the above process.
+Download the repo into a `ros2_ws/src` directory and run this script to finish setting up the ros2 envirnment.
+Note: only tested using ros2 humble and jazzy in docker environment.

 ### Important